Who We Are

 We’ve Got You Covered

 We love our craft, our community and the magic we make together.
 So we join together as a union to protect our health and welfare – and make sure we receive the financial rewards we’re due for the hard work we put in.
 As affiliates of IATSE, The International Alliance of Theatrical Stage Employees, we ensure our members guaranteed wage scales, hours of employment, safe working conditions, health and pension benefits – and that’s just the beginning.
 We’ve got your back, guiding and standing up for you through work related challenges.

 The Fabric of Support

 We support our members by representing them in the collective bargaining process, then by enforcing those collective bargaining agreements.
 We provide education and training for members to build and enhance their skill sets.
 The IATSE Local 705 also creates opportunities for members to promote themselves and network at job-marketing events.
 Belonging to our union brings members into a proud and powerful family of fellow costumers that offers the security and protection from exploitation that nonunion costumers lack.

 As a responsible labor union, we reach out beyond our own interests and dedicate our resources to help support working families in our community through charitable donations.
 We’re passionately involved in community outreach programs and generously support charities like the United Way, the Motion Picture and Television Fund, the Actor’s Fund, our own IATSE Local 705 scholarship program and more.

 Make Your Voice Heard

-As an active and effective labor union, it is vital to establish close ties with our elected officials.
-To do this, we partner with other unions and Hollywood IATSE Locals to help elect the kinds of political candidates who reflect our values, those who are pro working families and sympathetic to labor, the needs of our members and the film industry as a whole.
+To be an active and effective labor union, it is vital to establish close ties with our elected officials.
+We partner with other unions and Hollywood IATSE Locals to help elect political candidates who reflect our values, advocate for working families and are sympathetic to labor, the needs of our members and the film industry as a whole.